YashSejpal/Cybersprint/README.md

 ## Hugging Face

-Hugging Face contains a visualiazation of the data and predictions
+Hugging Face contains a visualiazation of the data and predictions.
+[Here is a link to the Hugging Face space](https://huggingface.co/spaces/Amaysood/P2P_Lending_Deliquency)

 ## Usage